tkh2obury/free-weights/README.md

 [![Cross-platform CI](https://github.com/tkh2obury/free-weights/actions/workflows/ci.yml/badge.svg)](https://github.com/tkh2obury/free-weights/actions/workflows/ci.yml)

 I made Free Weights to be free, open source, and completely ad-free.
-It is a local-first workout tracker for Android and iOS with a compact terminal-inspired interface.
+It is a local-first workout tracker for Android and iOS with a compact understandable for me interface.

 ## Features